All Articles

 Exterior building materials are where you can save a lot of money on a barndominium compared to traditional houses.
 A reasonable estimate is that around 40-50% of project costs go to materials.

 Keep in mind interior costs may run similar to conventional home builds.
-According to the NAHB, the average home build costs include around $70,000 in major plumbing, electrical, and HVAC systems and nearly $95,000 in interior finishes.
+According to the NAHB, the average home build costs include around $80,000 in major plumbing, electrical, and HVAC systems and about $103,000 in interior finishes.
 Depending on the size and layout of your barndominium and how much work you’re willing to do yourself, interior costs may be lower.

 Since barndos are constructed primarily from metal, you can save time and money by not relying on lumber for framing and siding.
 If you use a barndo kit, the exterior building supplies are included and delivered to your site.

-If you work with a builder, starting from scratch, they will source and supply the materials needed and include that in the total cost.
-You’ll work with them to determine the costs and design.
+If you work with a builder, starting from scratch, they will source and supply the materials and include those in the total cost.

 Construction and labor